 Adding extra liquid is also recommended if your blender is still having a hard time with your green smoothie.

-If you have a low wattage blender (around 300 watts) your best option to try if the previous instruction is proving to be too tough on your blender, is to blend your liquid and fruit first (pulse first then low to high), THEN add your greens in small batches, and lastly add ice.
+If you have a low wattage blender (around 300 watts) your best option to try if the previous instruction is proving to be too tough on your blender, is to blend your liquid and fruit first (pulse first then low to high), THEN add your greens in small batches, and lastly add ice or frozen fruit.

 Also keep in mind the type of greens you are using.

-Also, remember to rotate your greens to avoid toxic buildup for healthy smoothie recipes!
+Also, remember to rotate your greens to avoid toxic buildup for healthy green smoothie recipes!

 The next up is around 700 watts, is definitely more powerful, but you still must chop & dice solid foods and greens up very small.